Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 This website, which was launched in February of 2004, continues the work of the formerly printed publication, Christ or Chaos, which was produced in printed form from August of 1996 until June of 2003.
 Christ or Chaos originated as an eight page monthly when it debuted, expanding to twelve pages by third issue.
 It expanded to sixteen pages by 1997, staying at that length (with an occasional twenty page issue) until we went to a twenty page monthly in July of 1999.
 The journal was produced on a monthly basis with a twenty-four page issue from July of 2000 until June of 2002, at which point printing and mailing costs dictated going to a seventy-two to seventy-page quarterly.
 Six such issues were published between July of 2002 and June of 2003, by which time a grant that had subsidized the printing and mailing costs had expired.
 This website thus continues work that has been read by a small number of paid and complimentary subscribers since August of 1996.

-Christ or Chaos has been dedicated from its outset to the restoration of the Social Reign of Christ the King and the restoration of the Traditional Latin Mass.
-The whole thrust of my writing in the past decade has been to help people view the world more clearly through the eyes of the true Faith and to see that the new Mass has made it more difficult for them to do so.
+Christ or Chaos has been dedicated from its outset to the restoration of the Social Reign of Christ the King and the restoration of the Immemorial Mass of Tradition as the fruit of the end of the era of apostasy and betrayal in which we find ourselves at the present time.
+The whole thrust of my writing in the past decade has been to help people view the world more clearly through the eyes of the true Faith and to see that the Protestant and Masonic Novus Ordo service is founded on a desire to "reconcile" Catholics with the false currents of Modernity and Modernism.
 Major treatments of Pope Leo XIII's Testem Benevolentiae and of the General Instruction to the Roman Missal have been presented to readers, among other long works such as "Catholicism and the State" (which reviewed the corpus of the Church's teaching on the State).
 If there is one thing I have tried to hammer home in Christ or Chaos it is this: that we cannot fight secularism with secularism.
 We can only fight secularism with Catholicism.
 Alas, the novelties of the past forty years have convinced many believing Catholics that it is neither doctrinally correct nor prudent to insist that the true Faith be seen as the solution to all personal and social problems.

 Christ or Chaos was created in 1996 to give air to many articles of mine that did not meet with the editorial approval of a major national Catholic newspaper.
 Although our subscribership was loyal, it never exceeded over 300 paid subscribers at any time in the journal's printed life.
-A lot of subscribers expressed dissatisfaction over my criticism of Pope John Paul II and my criticism of the Novus Ordo.
+A lot of subscribers expressed dissatisfaction over my criticism of Karol Wojtyla/John Paul II even though I accepted him, erroneously as I realize now, as the Vicar of Christ, and my criticism of the Protestant and Masonic Novus Ordo service.
 We were down to under 200 paid subscribers by the time the last issue was mailed in June of 2003.
 I note this in order to alert website readers that the articles I will post hereon will not be written to seek popularity or approval.
-I am interested only in presenting the truths of the Faith and how they apply in our own contemporary circumstances as best as I am able, and that means I will be critical, as countless saints have written that lay Catholics must be in times of crisis, of ecclesiastical officials, including Vatican officials.

 Thus, Christorchaos.com does not elicit and will not publish reader comments.
 My work is fair game for those who desire to critique it, criticize it, attack it, or rebut it in whatever forum they choose to use.
 The purpose of this website is to provide food for thought and reflection.
 Christ or Chaos was not as a printed journal-and will not be as a website-a public marketplace of disparate ideas.
 There are plenty of websites and journals where disparate voices can make themselves heard.